Lili Gentle

-Lili Gentle (born Lillie Charlene Gentle; March 4, 1940) is a former American film and television actress.
+Lili Gentle (born March 4, 1940) is a former American film and television actress.

 Biography

-Born Lillie Charlene Gentle in Montgomery, Alabama, she later changed the spelling of her first name to "Lili".
-As a child, both she and her sister Janet were stricken with polio.
+The daughter of J. C. Gentle, she was born in Montgomery, Alabama; soon after her birth the family moved to Birmingham, Alabama.
+She attended Woodlawn High School in Birmingham, and acted at the Pickwick Theater.

+Gentle's participation in the Junior Division of the Miss Alabama contest led to her having a screen test with 20th Century Fox Studios, and that resulted in a seven-year contract.
+Gentle, who recovered from having polio, was Hollywood's March of Dimes Girl in 1956.
+In that role she made personal appearances and appeared in televised promotional messages for the March of Dimes fund drive.
+She was also honorary chairman of the Alabama March of Dimes Campaign.
+During her time in those roles her sister, Janet, was in an iron lung in Crippled Children's Hospital in Birmingham.

 Gentle made her film debut in an uncredited role in Carousel (1956).
 In 1956, she had bit parts in Teenage Rebel and The Girl Can't Help It, starring Jayne Mansfield.
 In 1957, she earned a supporting role opposite Mansfield in Will Success Spoil Rock Hunter?.
 In 1958, she starred with Tommy Sands in the dramatic-musical Sing, Boy, Sing.
 Her last film role was in 1962 in Mr. Hobbs Takes a Vacation.

 She frequently acted on television in shows such as The 20th Century Fox Hour (1956); Matinee Theatre (1957); and Playhouse 90 (1957).

-In 1958, just before her 18th birthday, she married future film producer Richard D. Zanuck, then 23 years old, who was then employed in the 20th Century-Fox story department.
-With Zanuck, she had two children, Virginia (born 1959), and Janet (born 1960), through whom she has five grandchildren and two great-grandchildren.
-She adopted her daughter Virginia's first born child, Laura, in 1988.

-After divorcing Zanuck in 1968, Gentle remarried twice; her second marriage, to Thomas P. Richardson, ended in divorce in 1971.
-She married her third husband, Timothy W. Guerry, in 1975 and remained together 42 years, until his death in 2018.
+Gentle married film executive Richard Zanuck in Santa Monica, California, on January 14, 1958.
+In February 1958 she announced that she was retiring from acting, preferring to become "just a plain housewife".
+After they had two daughters, she returned to acting.